Sentinel loads up with $1.35M in the deepfake detection arms race – TechCrunch

 “Although our algorithms show that, with a very high degree of certainty, it is not manipulated — and most likely the person was just brainwashed — we can’t say with 100% certainty that the video is not a deepfake,” he says.

-Sentinel’s founders, who are ex NATO, Monese and the UK Royal Navy, actually started working on a very different startup idea back in 2018 — called Sidekik — building a Black Mirror-esque tech which ingested comms data to create a ‘digital clone’ of a person in the form of a tonally similar chatbot (or audiobot).
+Sentinel’s founders, who are ex NATO, Monese and the U.K. Royal Navy, actually started working on a very different startup idea back in 2018 — called Sidekik — building a Black Mirror-esque tech which ingested comms data to create a “digital clone” of a person in the form of a tonally similar chatbot (or audiobot).

 The idea was that people could use this virtual double to hand off basic admin-style tasks.
 But Tammekänd says they became concerned about the potential for misuse — hence pivoting to deepfake detection.

-They’re targeting their technology at governments, international media outlets and defence agencies — with early clients, after the launch of their subscription service in Q2 this year, including the European Union External Action Service and the Estonian Government.
+They’re targeting their technology at governments, international media outlets and defence agencies — with early clients, after the launch of their subscription service in Q2 this year, including the European Union External Action Service and the Estonian government.

 Their stated aim is to help to protect democracies from disinformation campaigns and other malicious information ops.
 So that means they’re being very careful about who gets access to their tech.
 “We have a very heavy vetting process,” he notes.
 “For example we work only with NATO allies.”